EOCOnline/rangertrak/README.md

 This screen is primarily used for debugging and reporting issues.
 It can also serve as a partial audit trail of actions taken during the mission.
 ![Logs Screen](./non-dist-imgs/Logs.png "Logs Screen")

-### To Run

-Simply visit <https://www.RangerTrak.org> and follow the Workflow above: enter Mission info on the Settings page, then enter Rangers, then repeatedly enter reports.
-All data is stored locally in your browser's Local Storage: no tracking codes are used.

-Moving to a different browser, or device will provide a 'fresh' RangerTrak environment.
-RangerTrak’s machinations are all local to each brand of browser (Firefox won’t know what you did with Chrome or Edge), so that gives you a way to experiment.

 ### To Reset/Clear all Data